browserengineering/book/book/scheduling.md

 ::: {.further}

 there's nothing special about 60 frames per second.
-Many displays refresh 72 times per second, and some that [refresh even more often][refresh-rate] are becoming more common.
-Movies are often shot in 24 frames per second (though [some directors advocate 48][hobbit-fps]) while television shows often use 30 frames per second.
+Some displays refresh 72 times per second, and displays that [refresh even more often][refresh-rate] are becoming more common.
+Movies are often shot in 24 frames per second (though [some directors advocate 48][hobbit-fps]) while television shows traditionally use 30 frames per second.
 Consistency is often more important than the actual frame
 rate: a consistant 24 frames per second can look a lot smoother than a varying framerate between 60 and 24.